Fiona (hippopotamus): Life

-Fiona's parents were Henry (Note: (Henry died at 36 in October 2017.)) and Bibi.
+Fiona's parents were Henry (Note: (Henry died at 36 in October 2017.)) and Bibi, who was 17 when she became pregnant with Fiona.
+(For hippos, 17 is an adult.)
 She was the first Nile hippopotamus to be born at the Cincinnati Zoo in 53 years, and was the first of the species to be scanned in the womb using ultrasound.
+Six weeks before due, Bibi showed signs of going into labour.
 She was born six weeks premature on January 24, 2017, with a birth weight of 29 lb; the recorded range of birth weights for the species at that time was 55-120 lb.
 She was unable to stand and required bottle feeding with milk from her mother, supplemented with infant formula.
 This was the first time a hippopotamus had been milked and the milk analyzed.
 The following month, while teething, she began refusing her bottle and became dehydrated; a catheter for the delivery of intravenous fluids was inserted with the assistance of members of the vascular access team at Cincinnati Children's Hospital.
 The preemie team had previously sent the zoo a care package for her.

 Zoo staff named the baby hippo Fiona because her ears resemble those of the Shrek character.
 Fiona took her first steps on February 5, weighed 275 lb by May 31, when she was introduced to the media, and by June had reached a normal weight of 317 lb; by the time she was six months old, she weighed over 375 lb, and in late August, 451 lb.
 On her first birthday, January 24, 2018, she weighed more than 655 lb.
 By December 26, 2018, she weighed slightly over 1000 lb; on her third birthday in January 2020, 1300 lb, and on her fourth birthday in 2021, 1600 lb.

 An 18 year old male hippo named Tucker was moved from the San Francisco Zoo to the Cincinnati Zoo as part of the Association of Zoos and Aquariums' Hippo Species Survival Plan.
 The move has Tucker being slowly introduced to the Fiona/Bibi duo with hopes that Tucker would be a suitable mate for Bibi.
 On August 3, 2022 Fiona's half-brother Fritz, the son of Tucker and Bibi, was born at the Cincinnati Zoo.